ebuckley/typescript-boot/README.md

 - Typescript for compilation
 - Builds type definitions with the code.

+## Babel + webpack + typescript

+Located in  `/webpack-example`, there is an example application which builds client side javascript for a simple static site.
+We use Babel for building the javascript, tsc for typechecking, and webpack for bundling and running the development server.

+### Features
+- Webpack development server.
+- Minimal starting point for webpack development.
+- Babel integration.
+- Supports loading typescript and javascript and json using webpack loaders.

+# FAQ's

+## Why should we use typescript?

+1. Improves code readability
+2. Early detection of errors
+3. Easy code analysis
+4. Improved IDE support
+5. Promotes dependable and safe refactoring

+## Should we use it for everything?

+Hard to answer, at this stage you can use it safely across any javascript interpreter, but your milage may vary, and the technique you use to transpile/compile typescript may vary.
+At this stage you should definitly consider using typescript for frontend development, and the support for server side typescript is improving!

+## Why should I use typescript instead of flowtype?

+- Typescript is winning the populatrity contest
+- Many third party libraries are exposing `.d.ts` files.

+## Why should I learn typescript?

+Depends on your background.
+For people with a background in a strongly typed language, learning typescript will allow you to bring over a lot of your regular OOP thinking to the client side, yet introduce you to the javascript syntax and runtime.
+For beginners in typed languages, it is a good way to dip your feet in to the world of strong typing.
+For seasoned javascript developers, it will allow you to create API's that provide rich auto-complete.
+Additionally, everyone can benifit from learning new languages and development paradigms.

+## How does typescript integrate with my browser/editor/debugger?

+- Editor support is generally good.
+- For Vscode: you get great auto-complete, and you can use the `.d.ts` definitions from libraries even when writing plain old JS, so typescript as a industry practice has been providing value even when using plain old javascript

+## What is difficult with typescript?

+- Transpiled javascript in a debugger is not as beautiful as sourcemapped esnext.
+- Different setup depending on server/client side deployments
+- Learning the whole language is hard.
+- Supports a lot of powerful and advanced type features, which makes choosing a pragmatic subset of the language hard.
+It is a langauge that is very easy to get fancy with, but your colleagues may not appreciate this when debugging code.

+## What do you miss moving from typescript back to javascript?

+- Jumping to class/interface definitions in the editor
+- Interfaces

 # Resources

 Stuff you might use to learn a bit more about typescript